gvwilson/thirdbit/src/fiction/madica/index.md

 "They're not real, you know," Whiskers said, gesturing at a grinning pile of bones as they passed it.
-"Himself felt a castle ought to have a dungeon, but the tundra just turns to mud when you dig into it, so He decided that the ground floor would be the dungeon and---whoops, watch your step, dear."
+"Himself felt a castle ought to have a dungeon, but the tundra just turns to mud when you dig into it, so He decided that the ground floor would be the dungeon and—whoops, watch your step, dear."
 Cold metal fingers tugged Madica aside as a pair of stainless steel rats scuttled across the floor, the windup keys on their backs going 'tick, tick, tick' in time with their steps.